His Eminence the Eighth Dorzong Rinpoche

 she felt the new life within her.
 Almost three years later,

-when she attended her son's enthronement (the present Eighth Dorzong Rinpoche), enthronement
+when she attended her son's enthronement (the present Eighth Kyabje Dorzong Rinpoche),

 at Dorzong Monastery, she saw the Drukpa Kagyu meditation